davide-marino00/PBI_DOCS/refac.md

 ```dax
 IF(sum(tbl_Project[SalesPriceBaseCurrency]) <> 0, sum(vw_Timesheet[SalesAmount])/sum(tbl_Project[SalesPriceBaseCurrency]))
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate a measure called 'MSR_PROJECT_%_REALIZATION', which essentially assesses the percentage of sales realization for a project.
-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate a measure called 'MSR_PROJECT_%_REALIZATION', which essentially assesses how much of the expected sales price has been realized through actual sales.

+Here's a breakdown of what it does:

-1. **Check for Zero Sales Price**: The expression starts with an `IF` statement that checks if the total sales price (in the base currency) from the `tbl_Project` table is not equal to zero.
-This is important because if the sales price is zero, dividing by it would lead to an error.
+1. **Condition Check**: The expression starts with an `IF` statement that checks if the total sales price (from the `tbl_Project` table) is not equal to zero.
+This is important because if the total sales price is zero, dividing by it would lead to an error or an undefined result.

-2. **Calculate Sales Amount**: If the total sales price is not zero, the expression proceeds to calculate the percentage of sales realization.
-It does this by taking the total sales amount from the `vw_Timesheet` table.
+2. **Calculating Realization Percentage**: If the total sales price is indeed not zero, the expression proceeds to calculate the percentage of sales realized.
+It does this by taking the total sales amount (from the `vw_Timesheet` table) and dividing it by the total sales price (from the `tbl_Project` table).

-3. **Calculate the Percentage**: The sales amount is then divided by the total sales price.
-This gives the percentage of how much of the potential sales (represented by the sales price) has actually been realized (represented by the sales amount).
+3. **Result**: The result of this calculation gives you a percentage that indicates how much of the projected sales price has been achieved through actual sales.
+A higher percentage means that a larger portion of the expected revenue has been realized, which is a positive indicator of project performance.

-In summary, this DAX measure calculates the percentage of sales that have been realized for a project, but only if there is a valid sales price to compare against.
-If there is no sales price, it avoids any calculation to prevent errors.
-This measure helps businesses understand how effectively they are converting their project sales potential into actual sales revenue.
+In summary, this DAX measure helps businesses understand their sales performance relative to their expectations, allowing them to gauge how effectively they are converting their projected sales into actual revenue.

 **`MSR_ProjectMargin`**